neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/challenges-html-and-the-web.md

 (difficulty: 🔥)

-❗️ Make sure you execute this command while being located in your 'web-challenges' folder.
+❗️ Make sure you execute this command while being located in your `web-challenges` folder.

-Solve the _`<div>`-Salad_ challenge by using this command in your terminal:
+Solve this challenge by using this command in your terminal:

 ```bash
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/html-and-the-web/div-salad
 ```

-Replace all the div tags in the code with semantic HTML.
+Replace all the `<div>` tags in the code with semantic HTML.
 In case you need some ideas, you can refer to the handout.

 ## Personal Website

 (difficulty: 🔥🔥)

-❗️ Make sure you execute this command while being located in your 'web-bootcamp' folder, not inside the 'web-challenges'
+❗️ Make sure you execute this command while being located in your `web-bootcamp` folder, not inside the `web-challenges` folder.

 Build your own _Personal Website_ using this command in your terminal: